Term |

 To apply for admission to the Master of Public Health program, applicants are required to complete the online Schools of Public Health Application Service (SOPHAS) application.*

-The student must have received the equivalent of a grade of B or better in a one college-level math course.
+The student must have received the equivalent of a grade of B or higher in one college level precalculus or similar math course.

-The student must have successfully completed the following courses: two semesters of biology, two semesters of chemistry, one semester of physics, and one semester of college-level math.
+The student must have successfully completed the following courses: one semester of biology, one semester of chemistry, and one semester of college-level math.

-The student must have received the equivalent of a grade of B or better in a college-level statistics course, differential calculus and integral calculus.
+The student must have received the equivalent of a grade of B or better in college level statistics and algebra.
+One calculus course is recommended.

 Official transcripts are required from all undergraduate and graduate institutions attended.